Credit card: Security

-Credit card security relies on the physical security of the plastic card as well as the privacy of the credit card number.
+Credit card security relies on the physical security of the plastic card, as well as the privacy of the credit card number.
 Therefore, whenever a person other than the card owner has access to the card or its number, security is potentially compromised.
-Once, merchants would often accept credit card numbers without additional verification for mail order purchases.
-It is now common practice to only ship to confirmed addresses as a security measure to minimize fraudulent purchases.
-Some merchants will accept a credit card number for in-store purchases, whereupon access to the number allows easy fraud, but many require the card itself to be present and require a signature (for magnetic stripe cards).
-A lost or stolen card can be cancelled, and if this is done quickly, will greatly limit the fraud that can take place in this way.
-European banks can require a cardholder's security PIN be entered for in-person purchases with the card.
+Previously, merchants often accepted credit card numbers without additional verification for mail order purchases.
+It is now common practice to ship only to confirmed addresses, as a security measure to minimize fraudulent purchases.
+Some merchants accept a credit card number for in-store purchases, whereupon access to this number allows easy fraud, but many merchants require the card to be present and require a signature (for magnetic stripe cards).
+A lost or stolen card can be cancelled; if this is done quickly, it significantly limits the resulting potential fraud.
+European banks can require the cardholder's security PIN to be entered for in-person purchases with a card.

-The Payment Card Industry Data Security Standard (PCI DSS) is the security standard issued by the Payment Card Industry Security Standards Council (PCI SSC).
-This data security standard is used by acquiring banks to impose cardholder data security measures upon their merchants.
+The Payment Card Industry Data Security Standard (PCI DSS) is the standard issued by the Payment Card Industry Security Standards Council (PCI SSC).
+This standard is used by acquiring banks to impose cardholder data-security measures upon their merchants.

-The goal of the credit card companies is not to eliminate fraud, but to "reduce it to manageable levels".
-This implies that fraud prevention measures will be used only if their cost is lower than the potential gains from fraud reduction, whereas high-cost low-return measures will not be used – as would be expected from organizations whose goal is profit maximization.
+The goal of credit card companies is not to eliminate fraud, but to "reduce it to manageable levels".
+This goal implies that fraud prevention measures will be used only if their cost is lower than the potential gains from fraud reduction, whereas high-cost, low-return measures will not be used—as expected from organizations whose goal is profit maximization.

-Internet fraud may be committed by claiming a chargeback which is not justified ("friendly fraud"), or carried out by the use of credit card information which can be stolen in many ways, the simplest being copying information from retailers, either online or offline.
+Internet fraud may be committed by claiming an unjustified chargeback ("friendly fraud"), or by using credit card information that can be stolen in many ways, the simplest being copying information from retailers (either online or offline).
 Despite efforts to improve security for remote purchases using credit cards, security breaches are usually the result of poor practice by merchants.
-For example, a website that safely uses TLS to encrypt card data from a client may then email the data, unencrypted, from the webserver to the merchant; or the merchant may store unencrypted details in a way that allows them to be accessed over the Internet or by a rogue employee; unencrypted card details are always a security risk.
-Even encrypted data may be cracked.
+For example, a website that safely uses the TLS protocol to encrypt card data from a client may then email this data unencrypted from the web server to the merchant; or the merchant may store unencrypted details in such a way that they can be accessed via the Internet or by a rogue employee.
+Unencrypted card details are always a security risk—even encrypted data may be cracked.